What is Joint Universal Life Insurance?

 First-to-die life insurance

 First-to-die life insurance pays the death benefit after the first person dies.
 Once the proceeds are paid out, the second person has no remaining coverage.
-If they want to continue having life insurance protection, they must apply for new coverage.
+To continue having life insurance protection, they must apply for new coverage.
 As a result, first-to-die coverage is less common today.

 Second-to-die life insurance